skybert/skybert-net/src/unix/git/git-p4.md

-title: Using Git as a frontend for Perforce
+title: Using Git as a frontend to Perforce
 tags: vcs, git, p4
 category: vcs
 date: 2015-05-06